ydb-platform/ydb/BUILD.md

 # How to Build

 ## Additional steps for Ubuntu versions earlier than 22.04

+It is recommended to build YDB on Ubuntu 22.04.
+Follow these additional instructions if you don't have access to it and need to use an earlier version.

 <details>
    <summary>For Ubuntu 18.04, install Python 3.8, create and activate a new virtual environment, and install the latest PIP.</summary>